Preview

 Description

-A black and white photo of a specimen being transported down from where it had been excavated in Alberta, Canada.
+This black and white photograph features a specimen being transported down from where it had been excavated in Alberta, Canada.
 Surrounded by rocks and outcroppings, two men are helping with a horse pulling a sled on a trail.
 One man stands in front of the horse holding a rein, while the other man is standing behind the horse and sled.
 He is holding a rope.
 The sled is hauling the plaster and burlap covered specimen of a Trachodon.
 They are next to a large rock formation wall.
 Loose rocks can be seen at various places along the trail.
 Other outcroppings are seen in the background.
+Handwriting is below the photograph.

 Physical Description